5 reasons why Git based resume is awesome

 When I create something, I always run

 git init and control the versions with Git and upload to GitHub.
-This is for backup, because I sometimes fully uninstall Linux OS for some accident.
+This is for backup, because I sometimes fully uninstall Linux OS for some accidents.
 So I upload my HTML-based resume to GitHub.

 I do not care if my personal information is open to the public.